gridonic/sass/README.md

 # generates the code documentation
 npm run docs

+# shows some statistics about the compiled css
+npm run stats

 # watches the sass files for changes and builds them automatically
 # including the styleguide and the docs
 npm run watch